llpeterson/applications/infrastructure.md

 	<img src="figures/apps/Slide1.png" width="400px"/>
 	<figcaption>Operator manages a network through a configuration and
-	managment tool, which in turn programmatically interacts with the underlying network devices (e.g., using gNMI and YANG).</figcaption>
+	managment tool, which in turn programmatically interacts with the underlying network devices (e.g., using gNMI as the transport protocol and YANG to specify the schema for the data being exchanged).</figcaption>
 </figure>

 [Figure 6](#mgmt) gives a high-level depiction of this idealized